george-hawkins/arf-drone/transmitter-getting-started.md

 * [The OpenTX 2.2 manual](https://opentx.gitbooks.io/manual-for-opentx-2-2/content/) - this is probably the most digestable of the items here but it isn't terribly detailed.
 It is part of the [OpenTX Gitbook collection](https://www.gitbook.com/@opentx) that also includes some Lua related documentation and the OpenTX Taranis manual (which is nearly identical to the OpenTX 2.2 manual but covers a previous version).
 * [The OpenTX 2.1 documentation](http://openrcforums.com/forum/viewtopic.php?f=45&t=8724) - despite the similar name this is a completely different set of documentation (in PDF format), it has far more detail but can be confusing at times.
-* [OpenTX University](http://open-txu.org/home/undergraduate-courses/) - someone has put a lot of work into this but I found it so meandering as to be almost useless - but there is some good information in there.
+* [OpenTX University](http://open-txu.org/home/undergraduate-courses/) - someone has put a lot of work into this but I found it so meandering as to be almost useless - but there is some good information burried in there.

 For any given task it's often easier just to Google for information - you'll generally find someone else has writen something shorter and clearer on that particular thing.